Subscriber Status

 Active Status Fees

-• plan01s, plan-D, and plan-K subscriptions incur a daily basic fee while Active, as well as any fees for data used.
+• plan01s, plan-D, and plan-K subscriptions incur a daily basic fee while Active, as well as fees for data used.

-• plan01s - LDV and plan-KM1 subscriptions incur a monthly basic fee while Active, as well as any fees for data used.
+• plan01s - LDV and plan-KM1 subscriptions incur a monthly basic fee while Active, as well as fees for data used.

 Inactive